-- Our school recognises that private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
+- Chichester Nursery School recognises that private fostering occurs when a child under the age of 16 (under 18, if disabled) is provided with care and accommodation by a person who is not a parent, person with parental responsibility for them or a relative in their own home.
 A child is not privately fostered if the person caring for and accommodating them has done so for less than 28 days and does not intend to do so for longer.
-Such arrangements may come to the attention of school staff through the normal course of their interaction, and promotion of learning activities, with children. - our school will notify the local authority to allow the local authority to check the arrangement is suitable and safe for the child. - we will ensure our staff are aware of the link to the comprehensive guidance on the circumstances in which private fostering may arise can be found at here. - we will ensure the Pan-Sussex Child Protection and Safeguarding Procedures regarding private fostering can be found here and will be followed where private fostering is known or believed to be taking place.
+Such arrangements may come to the attention of school staff through the normal course of their interaction, and promotion of learning activities, with children. - Chichester Nursery School will notify the local authority to allow the local authority to check the arrangement is suitable and safe for the child. - We will ensure our staff are aware of the link to the comprehensive guidance on the circumstances in which private fostering may arise can be found at here. - We will ensure the Pan-Sussex Child Protection and Safeguarding Procedures regarding private fostering can be found here and will be followed where private fostering is known or believed to be taking place.

-16 WHEN TO BE CONCERNED
+16 WHEN TO BE CONCERNED A CHILD IS AT RISK OF ABUSE

-16.1 Overview
+18.1 Overview